adamchalmers/blog/content/kubernetes-problems.md

 To recap:

 - A [Pod] is the minimum unit of deployment.
 A pod runs one (or more) containers.
- - Replicate your pods using [Deployments].
+- Replicate your pods using [Deployments][Deployment].
 This gives you:
   - Resilience to crashes
   - Zero-downtime rolling upgrades
   - Scaling to increased traffic
 - Load balance across the Pods in your Deployment by using a [Service].
 - Limit your Pod's network access with a [Network Policy] to decrease your vulnerable surface area
 - Map external traffic into your pod using an [Ingress]
   - Ingress rules map a particular kind of traffic (protocol, URL, etc) to a particular Service
   - Rules are executed by an [IngressController].
 Your cluster admins have probably already set one up
- - Isolate teams and projects from each other with [Namespaces].
+- Isolate teams and projects from each other with [Namespaces][Namespace].

-_Big thanks to [Sana Oshika], [Jesse Li] and [Mingwei Zhang] for really helpful feedback on drafts of this post.
-And a very special thank you to [Tim] and [Terin] from Cloudflare, who have really gone above and beyond the call of duty to help onboard k8s beginners.
+_Big thanks to [Sana Oshika], [Jesse Li], [Mingwei Zhang] and Rina Sadun for really helpful feedback on drafts of this post.
+And a very special thank you to [Tim] and [Terin] from Cloudflare, who have been so helpful teaching me how to understand and use Kubernetes.
 They're always answering questions and improving the developer experience.
-They really exemplify what a good platform team should be like._
+They really exemplify what a great platform team looks like._

 ## Related reading